MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/install-azd.md

 ---
 title: Install the Azure Developer CLI
-description: Install the Azure Developer CLI (azd) with all the pre-requisites for your local environment.
+description: Install the Azure Developer CLI (azd) with all the prerequisites for your local environment.
 author: alexwolfmsft
 ms.author: alexwolf
 ms.date: 12/11/2022